-The Fed has been warning us about “transitory” inflation- due to base effects, pent-up demand, & supply chain constraints- for months.
+The Fed has been preparing us for “transitory” inflation, due to base effects, pent-up demand, & supply chain constraints, for months.

-But this inflation we’re about to see, should, in fact, be transitory … at least until an infrastructure bill is presented to the House for a vote.
+But this inflation we’re seeing could, in fact, be transitory- at least until an infrastructure bill is presented to the House for a vote.

-If, during the (alleged) “transitory” period of inflation, a two-trillion dollar (or so) infrastructure law looks more & more likely to be passed in Congress or forced-through in reconciliation, “transitory” inflation could run, head-on, into different and sustainable impulses, or, at least, the expectations of such.
-Even the social programs that comprise a large part of the present plan will mean new buildings and build-outs that require metals, lumber, and concrete, communications infrastructure, oil and gas, construction workers, and, of course, full-time employees to administer and oversee the programs; such programs, themselves, will require physical infrastructure in which to operate.
+But if during the (alleged) “transitory” period of inflation, a two-trillion dollar (or so) infrastructure law looks more & more likely to be passed in Congress or forced-through in reconciliation, transitory inflation could run, head-on, into different and sustainable impulses, or, at least, the expectations of such.
+Even the social programs that comprise a large part of the present “infrastructure” plan will mean new buildings and build-outs for new agencies that require metals, lumber, and concrete, communications infrastructure, oil and gas, construction workers, and, of course, full-time employees to administer and oversee the programs; in other words such programs, themselves, will require physical infrastructure in which to operate.
 Such an infrastructure plan, especially of the kind proposed by The White House is known as “interventionist supply side policy“.
 It includes government investment in infrastructure, transportation, communication, and health care, attempting to stimulate both aggregate demand and aggregate supply.

-Some investors and market observers posit that the long-term nature of an infrastructure plan, where the spending would be spread-out over 8-10 years, would make it less inflationary.
+Some investors and market observers posit that the long-term nature of an infrastructure plan, where the spending would be spread-out over 8 years, would make it less inflationary.
 It’s hard to know how that 8 year period plays out.
 I assume that projects will not be funded at a rate of 1/8 of the funds, per year.
-Once government contracts are won pursuant to RFPs and bids, purchases of materials & staffing initiatives by contractors would ramp-up fast so that resources are in place & costs are minimized (and profits on contracts are maximized).
+Once government contracts are won pursuant to RFPs and bids, purchases of materials & staffing initiatives by contractors could ramp-up fast so that resources are in place & costs are minimized (and profits on contracts are maximized).
 No contractor would wait to obtain necessary copper or labor until just before needed (i.e., inflation expectations would effect behaviors).
-These needs could be pursued, immediately, either by taking possession or by locking-in contracts (in the case of commodities).
+These needs could be pursued, immediately, either by hiring or taking possession, or by locking-in prices and contracts (in the case of commodities).
 While contractors likely would not make purchases 4, 5, and 6 years out, it would really depend on the terms of contracts and ramp-up periods for projects.
 It’s really hard to anticipate how and when contracts would be awarded and work commenced.
 Keep in mind the multiplier effects this would have on the economy, how public investment spurs private investment, the high minimum wage levels that would be in federal contracts, and the requirements for contractors to buy supplies and services from U.S. companies.
 Plus, the labor skills needed by the government and its contractors will be the same as those needed by private industry, creating competition.
-It wouldn’t be only U-3 and U-6 people that the government would need; it’d be employees from all across the skills spectrum- even those already employed.
+It wouldn’t be only available U-3 and U-6 people that the government would need; it’d be employees from all across the skills spectrum- even those already employed.
 Finally, when has a government project not had cost overruns and not had projects go on longer than initially planned?
 The labor and material needs would likely continue for longer than scheduled and cost more money than originally budgeted.

 It’s worth noting that there are wage pressures already materializing today, but they are, likely, due to post-pandemic frictions and due to fiscal stimuli creating work disincentives, and will prove to be transitory as labor supply-demand dynamics correct.
 Though, if these allegedly “transitory” conditions continue for long enough, higher wages can become structural, since once higher wages are paid, it’s difficult, or impossible, to reduce them and an infrastructure law would put more upwards pressure on wages going forward.
 So, even if the definition of transitory is that 2021 inflation over 2020 will be permanent, but going forward, 2022 over 2021 will be minimal, a vast infrastructure law could mean high 2022 inflation over 2021 because not only would even more copper, lumber, and concrete be needed, but government contracts would have mandated minimum wages for contractors to pay their labor, and the government would be competing with private industry for labor all across the skill and wage scale.

 The Fed may be right about the coming inflation being “transitory”- resulting from base effects and supply constraints.
 But if the period defined as “transitory” runs into a time where an infrastructure law looks likely to be passed, then supply & demand dynamics from base effects and supply constraints that should dissipate, could transition, quickly, from mere post-pandemic impulses to more persistent pressures as demand materializes for commodities & labor from the long-term fiscal impulse, or, at least, from the inflation expectations by government contractors and private industry that develop in anticipation of that impulse.
 Then there’s other nations, like China and Russia, that see we will need copper and oil, and will, thus hoard supply and raise prices.
-These pressures would be on top of an already improved economy, more onshoring and onshore manufacturing investments (requiring commodities to build manufacturing facilities, labor to build the facilities, and long-term labor for business operations), and expanding ESG policies and practices.
-Further, it isn’t only the government’s commodities and supplies demands that push costs higher- the continuing needs of private industry would follow-on those government and government contractor purchases to create an upwards input-cost spiral.
+These pressures would be on top of an already improved economy, more onshoring and onshore manufacturing investments (requiring commodities to build manufacturing facilities, labor to build the facilities, and long-term labor for business operations), expanding capex, and expanding ESG policies and practices.
+Again, it isn’t only the government’s commodities and supply demands that push costs higher- the continuing needs of private industry would follow-on those government and government contractor purchases to create an upwards input-cost spiral.

-Even if “transitory” inflation impulses fade, we may never experience any price or wage alleviations or leveling-off of prices if fiscal impulses grab the inflation baton and run with it.
+Even if transitory inflation impulses fade, we may never experience any price or wage alleviations or leveling-off of prices if fiscal impulses grab the inflation baton and run with it.

 _ _ _ _